seatable/seatable-plugin-template/README.md

     this.dtable = new DTable();
   }

-  // 说明: 初始化 dtable-sdk 插件的接口对象 DTable 数据 componentDidMount() {
+  // Description: Initialize the dtable-sdk plugin's interface object componentDidMount() {
     this.initPluginDTableData();
   }

-  // 说明: 集成插件后，控制插件内容的显示
-  componentWillReceiveProps(nextProps) {
+  // Description: After integrating the plugin, control the display of the content of the plugin componentWillReceiveProps(nextProps) {
     this.setState({showDialog: nextProps.showDialog});
   }

-  // 说明: 模版函数，无需改动
-  async initPluginDTableData() {
+  // Explanation: template function, no need to change async initPluginDTableData() {
     if (window.app === undefined) {
       // local develop